DinethSheveen/PlaneTicketSystem/README.md

 # PlaneTicketSystem
-A program which is specifically based on airplane management system designed using java programming language
+A program which is specifically based on airplane management system designed using java programming language.